Compactified Jacobians as Mumford models: Extensions of line bundles on semistable models

-\begin{proof} These two existence and uniqueness statements follow from Proposition~\ref{prop:extension-tf} and the properness of the Simpson compactified Jacobian and Esteves compactified Jacobian, respectively, by the valuative criterion (after a suitable extension of valued fields, such that $[D]$ is rational over the value group). \end{proof}
+\begin{proof} After a valued extension of the ground field, we may assume that $\D$ is the tropicalization of a divisor on $\cX_K$.
+Existence and uniqueness then follow from Proposition~\ref{prop:extension-tf} and the properness of the compactified Jacobian $\overline J_{\mathcal X}(\phi)$, by the valuative criterion. \end{proof}

-The second part of Proposition~\ref{prop:unique-polystable}, for $v$-quasistable pairs, is part of \cite[Theorem 5.6]{AbreuPacini20}, which also proves that the divisor of type $(S',\ud')$ that is equivalent to $D$ is unique in this case.
-Note that in the case of polystability the divisor of type $(S,\ud)$ equivalent to $D$ is not necessarily unique, as the following example shows.
+In the special case of a numerical polarization $\phi^v$ encoding $v$-quasistablilty as in Remark~\ref{rmk:v-quasistability}, Proposition~\ref{prop:unique-polystable} is part of \cite[Theorem 5.6]{AbreuPacini20}, which also proves that the divisor of type $(S,\ud)$ that is equivalent to $\D$ is unique in this case.
+Note that in general the divisor of type $(S,\ud)$ equivalent to $\D$ is not necessarily unique, as the following example shows.